StackVista/stackstate-docs/setup/agent/k8sTs-kubernetes-openshift.md

 The StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics can be installed together using the StackState Agent Helm Chart:

 * [Online install](#online-install) - charts are retrieved from the default StackState chart repository (https://helm.stackstate.io), images are retrieved from the default StackState image registry (quay.io).
+* [Setup logs on OpenShift](#logs-on-openshift) - configure the OpenShift Cluster logging forwarder to send logs to StackState
 * [Air gapped install](#air-gapped-install) - images are retrieved from a local system or registry.
 * [Install from a custom image registry](#install-from-a-custom-image-registry) - images are retrieved from a configured image registry.